sriyogesh94/dcos-docs/1.10/deploying-services/private-docker-registry.md

 **Important:** The URI must be accessible by all nodes that will start your application.
 You can distribute the file to the local filesystem of all nodes, for example via RSYNC/SCP, or store it on a shared network drive like [Amazon S3](http://aws.amazon.com/s3/).
 Consider the security implications of your chosen approach carefully.

-## Step 2: Add URI path to app definition
+## Step 2: Add URI path to service definition

-1. Add the path to the archive file login credentials to your app definition.
+1. Add the path to the archive file login credentials to your service definition.

     ```bash
     "uris": [